ProfRandom/WCB-Canon/Canon Files/Planemons 2 - Habitability.md

 | Encourages climate zoning        | Greater surface area allows biospheric niches|
 | Smooth curvature but defined relief | Visually compelling, emotionally stable     |

 # Escape Velocity

 ## What It Is — and Why It Matters

 Escape velocity ($v_e$) is the speed a body must reach to completely escape a planemon’s gravitational influence without further propulsion.
 On Earth, $v_e ≈ 11.19$ km/s.
 This isn't just a rocket science number — it governs whether a world can:
 - **Retain an atmosphere**
 - **Allow for viable space access**
 - **Support Earthlike solvent cycles**
 In WCB terms, escape velocity is a *constraint amplifier*.
 It binds together mass and radius, and exerts compound effects on chemistry, biospheres, and technology.

 ## 📈 Escape Velocity Scaling

 The absolute escape velocity formula is:

 $$
 v_e = \sqrt{\frac{2GM}{R}}
-$$Where:
+$$
+Where:
 - $G$ is the gravitational constant
 - $M$ is the planemon’s mass
 - $R$ is the planemon’s radius

 In relative units:

 $$
 v_e =\propto= \sqrt{\frac{m}{r}}
 $$
 A dense, compact world has *higher* escape velocity.
 A large, low-density world may have *surprisingly low* $v_e$, even with moderate mass.

 ## Geotic Threshold:
 **$v_e ∈ \langle0.5 \wedge 1.5\rangle⨁$ ≈ ⟨5.6 ∧ 16.8⟩ km/s**